State's First Female Lawyers

 Erected 2013 by Seneca County Bar Association Ohio State Bar Association Barnes-Deinzer Seneca County Museum Foundation The Ohio Historical Society.
 (Marker Number 10-74.)

 Credits.
-This page was last revised on September 2, 2018.
-This page originally submitted on December 2, 2016, by Michael Baker of Lima, Ohio.
-This page has been viewed 151 times since then.
+This page was last revised on December 2, 2019.
+It was originally submitted on December 2, 2016, by Michael Baker of Lima, Ohio.
+This page has been viewed 281 times since then and 28 times this year.
 Photos: 1, 2, 3. submitted on December 2, 2016, by Michael Baker of Lima, Ohio. • Bill Pfingsten was the editor who published this page.